 Students are required to attain and maintain mathematical competency in safe drug dosage calculation, preparation, and administration across the Nursing program.
-Students are required to score a minimum of 90% on the medication safety exam prior to administering medications.
+Students are required to complete a medication safety exam with every clinical course.
+If scored less than 100%, student must complete remediation as assigned by the course coordinator prior to administering medications.